-Choosing whether to opt for publicity or stay private after a big lottery win is one of the first major decisions to make after hitting a jackpot.
+Choosing whether to opt for publicity or stay anonymous after a big lottery win is one of the first major decisions to make after hitting a jackpot.
 With vast sums of cash available for players of games such as Irish Lotto and EuroMillions, there are pros and cons of revealing your identity to the nation’s press as you pick up a giant cheque.

 The Irish National Lottery states that it “respects the wishes of every prize winner in relation to what they wish to happen regarding being a public or private winner.”
 Here the options available to winners.